How to get to Kasprowy Wierch

 Getting to Kasprowy Wierch is not difficult at all.
 First, you need to get to Zakopane, which this blog post will help you do.

-In the high season, Kasprowy gets really crowded.
+In the high season, Kasprowy gets really crowded and getting there may be challenging.
 You may spend hours waiting in the long line to buy your tickets.
 Remember that the departure time is fixed, so you can never be sure how many people are in front of you.
-Those who bought the tickets in advance don’t need to queue, they can come 10 minutes before the departure.
+Those who bought the tickets in advance don’t need to queue, they can come 10 minutes before departure.

 Fortunately, you can buy the tickets in advance.
 The downside of this is that you don’t really know what the weather will be like on your date.